 As a minister of the state of Wei and a son of the ruling duke, Prince Jing (衛公子荊) had ample opportunities to profit from his position and family connections.
 In 13.8, the prince’s only appearance in the Analects, Confucius praises him for leading a (relatively) plain and simple life and refusing to indulge in the excessive pleasures and unbridled greed and corruption that so many men of similar status succumbed to.

 Confucius also applauds the prince for his sensible management of the fief bestowed on him by his father and his genuine appreciation of the wealth that he accrued from it.
-With his fulsome commendation of the prince, the sage is probably taking a few jabs at more dissolute members of the noble ruling families who took advantage of their positions to indulge in lives of dissolute luxury.
+With his fulsome commendation of the prince, the sage is probably taking a few jabs at the more decadent members of the ruling family of Wei who took advantage of their positions to indulge in lives of dissolute luxury.

 Appearances in the Analects of Confucius